|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 An interesting point is made when John talks about the closed room.
 When we leave the Shadowlands, we will gain an optimized body with shape and form, but as Jesus demonstrated things are different in the Real World.
-The closed room is a metaphor of sorts for Earth.
-Earth is a closed room, in that there is no way out, except through death.
+We can look at the closed room as a metaphor of sorts for Earth.
+Earth is a closed room, in that there is no way out, there is no door except through death’s door.
 When we die, as followers of Christ, we will appear in heaven, out of this closed room.
+Just like Jesus appeared in this closed room, we will appear in Heaven.
 And when we appear in heaven, things will be different than here on Earth and for the better.
 We will no longer be halt, blind and maimed, we will live as God has meant for us.

 That brings us to the Holy Ghost.
 He is the Breath of Life, not just physical, whereas to die is to “give up the Ghost.”
 He is our spiritual life, for without Him in our souls, hearts and minds we cannot even see the narrow road to the summit, let alone navigate it.
-Without Him we see only that broad even way that gently curves downward and gets smoother and smoother as it nears the Pit.
+Having Him is like having night vision googles to operate at nighttime.
+Without His spiritual vision, we see only that well lit, broad even way that gently curves downward and gets smoother and smoother as it nears the Pit.
 The Holy Ghost is the key to knowing our Lord!

 Paul continually tells us we must be reborn as a new person in God.
 We must put on the New Man and put the Old Man behind us.
-We must endeavor to leave our old habits behind as we strive to make new practices into habits.
+We cannot serve Him as the Old Man, we must transform ourselves into the New Man.
+This means we need to leave our old habits behind as we strive to make new practices into habits.
 The only way to do this is through His Help and repetition of those new practices.
-We cannot follow the direction of Jesus towards God without the help of the Holy Ghost; the Trinity in actual practice.
+It is not unlike any other skill we develop, we have to go through constant repetition of these new practices to form them int our spiritual habits.
+We cannot follow the direction of Jesus towards God without the help of the Holy Ghost; this is the Trinity in actual practice.
 If you believe in Jesus, you must believe in God and follow Him; you can do neither without the help of the Holy Ghost.
 Without the Holy Ghost, we are like men who desperately need glasses to see.
 Without the Holy Ghost as our correcting lens, we cannot see what He wants us to see in order to act.
 With the Holy Ghost, we can see what needs to be done and also act upon it.

 When Jesus came to the disciples on Sunday evening, He breathed the Holy Ghost into their hearts.
 He gave the disciples the power to pass His Forgiveness on to their followers.
 As ministers of God, we follow the disciples, but we have not the power to forgive, except as we find in the Lord’s Prayer, “forgive us our trespasses as we forgive those who trespass against us.”
-We do have the ability to tell you that if you repent, that is “to turn from sin and dedicate oneself to the amendment of one's life,” then God will forgive you.
+We do have the ability to tell you that if you repent, then God will forgive you.
 Through our Lord, if you repent, He has forgiven you.

 The key word here is repent!
 We must “go and sin no more!” as Christ told the lady who was an adulteress.
 He did not tell her it was okay to do what she wanted to do, the way she wanted to do it and perhaps suggest a more flattering shade of lipstick.
 No, He told her that her sins were forgiven, but she was to “go and sin no more!”
 We repent not only in word, but we must repent in our deeds also, so that we can truly show the world that we have faith.
 If we do not repent, then we do not have faith in Him.
 We must have faith in Him, so therefore, we must truly and earnestly repent of our sins and do our utmost best to “go and sin no more.”
 That is how we can truly show that we have faith.
 That is all that He asks, is us to actually DO our best, not just say that we are doing our best.